Za'atar Health Benefis and other FAQ - EatZaatar.com

 What is zaatar?

-Zaatar is an Arabic word that refers to both a herb spice mixture, as well as a herbal plant native to the East Mediterranean region.
+Zaatar is an Arabic word that refers to both a herb spice mixture, as well as a herbal plant, in the mint family, and native to the East Mediterranean region.

 What can I do with zaatar?